promised-ai/redpoll-website/content/blog/otacon-genomics.md

 There are single odd examples.
 Say an image classifier trained to classify images of fruits receives an image of a toad.
 How will the machine react?
 A machine that knows only fruits, may pick up on the green bumpy skin and may, with high certainty, classify the toad as an avocado.
 Rather we would like the machine to recognize the toad's weirdness and react to it.
 Perhaps by discarding the example, creating a new class of item around that example, or by asking a human for help.
 Recognizing novel examples is especially important for preventing attacks.
 An attacker may make changes to an image that are imperceptible to a human, but that change the classifier results dramatically (such attacks can do things like [cause a machine to read a *stop* sign as *speed limit 45* sign](https://arxiv.org/abs/1707.08945)).

 Novelty also arises from changes in the way the world is represented or in the dynamics of the world itself.
-When a person learns to play go, they typically learn on a small 9-by-9 board then eventually graduate to a standard 19-by-19 board.
+When a person learns to play [go](https://en.wikipedia.org/wiki/Go_(game)), they typically learn on a small 9-by-9 board then eventually graduate to a standard 19-by-19 board.
 A machine would have to learn 9-by-9 and 19-by-19 go as separate games; it could not transfer its knowledge from one board size to another.
 Or what if you decide to keep score differently in the middle of the game, or a third player joins in?
 Again, these are novel situations that a human can handle with ease, but that a machine must be retrained to do.

 ## Sources of novelty